Northeastern-Electric-Racing/Embedded-Base/cdefmt_port/README.md

 To set up CDEFMT logging in an existing project, there are a few steps you need to follow.

 First, make sure the project has Embedded-Base as a submodule, on a commit that has cdefmt_port included.
+You'll need to run `git submodule update --init --recursive` to make sure the cdefmt library is pulled.

 Then, add this to the parent project's top-level `CMakeLists.txt`: